Skip to main content

 Samantha Allen

-Samantha Allen is the author of PATRICIA WANTS TO CUDDLE, ROLAND ROGERS ISN'T DEAD YET, and the Lambda Literary Award finalist REAL QUEER AMERICA: LGBT Stories from Red States.
-A GLAAD Award-winning journalist, her writing has been published by the New York Times, Rolling Stone, CNN.com and more.
+Samantha Allen is the author of PUCK, PATRICIA WANTS TO CUDDLE, the Washington State Book Award finalist ROLAND ROGERS ISN'T DEAD YET, and the Lambda Literary Award finalist REAL QUEER AMERICA: LGBT Stories from Red States, among other titles.
+She is a GLAAD Award-winning journalist and editor with bylines in The New York Times, Rolling Stone, CNN and more.
+She holds a Ph.D. from Emory University.

 Samantha Allen